-It should be noted that soil cement base has a tendency to shrink similar to concrete causing tension cracks that can reflect up through the surface of asphaltic concrete pavements.
+It should also be noted that soil cement base has a tendency to shrink similar to concrete causing tension cracks that can reflect up through the asphalt surface course.
 The surface cracks will require additional maintenance and sealing to maintain the design life of the pavement.
-Higher percentages of cement than recommended above will further increase the frequency and severity of the hydration/shrinkage cracks.
+Percentages of cement greater than recommended above will further increase the frequency and severity of the hydration/shrinkage cracks.